 On May 30th, 2017 the Protecting Patients Act, 2017 was passed in the Ontario legislature.
 This legislation amended several statutes including the Regulated Health Professions Act, 1991.
 You can view the government's news release here.

 What do these changes mean?
 Here is a summary:

 - Touching of a sexual nature of a patient's genitals, anus, breasts, or buttocks will now result in mandatory revocation;

 - For findings of sexual abuse that do not result in revocation, the minimum penalty must include a suspension.
 Previously the required minimum penalty included an oral reprimand only;

 - More information will be available and maintained on the Member's profile on the public register:

 - Oral cautions, and specified continuing education and remediation programs (SCERPs) that are ordered will remain on the public register permanently;

 - A copy of the allegations of every matter referred to the Discipline Committee that has not been fully resolved;

-- When the Discipline Committee does not make a finding of professional misconduct this will be maintained not he public register for 90 days.
+- When the Discipline Committee does not make a finding of professional misconduct this will be maintained on the public register for 90 days.

-- Patients who complaint about being sexually abused by a Member may seek funding for therapy or counselling at the time a complaint or report tis filed as opposed to waiting until a finding of sexual abuse is made by the Discipline Committee.
-This change is not yet in force.
+- Patients who complaint about being sexually abused by a Member may seek funding for therapy or counselling at the time a complaint or report is filed as opposed to waiting until a finding of sexual abuse is made by the Discipline Committee.

 Standard of Practice for Therapeutic Relationships and Professional Boundaries